The Pandemic has unearthed the needs of vulnerable customers. It has been interesting to see how businesses have responded to this.

 And yes, this has not been done from a practical standpoint.
 But actually, it has also been done with feeling.
 Acting empathetically and with understanding and putting those with the greatest needs first.

 In truth, vulnerable customers are more likely to feel alienated in everyday life already.
 So things have quickly become much more real.

 Right now, this is what every company should be about.
 Living their values in every action they take.

-It’s important to remember that disabled customers and their families spend £212 billion every year in the UK.
-And this is a market that up until now has been under served.
+It’s important to remember that disabled customers and their families spend £212 billion yearly in the UK.
+And this is a market that, up until now, has been underserved.
 Now is your chance to flip it.